Adam Smith: The Theory of Moral Sentiments

-Some scholars have perceived a conflict between The Theory of Moral Sentiments and The Wealth of Nations; the former emphasises sympathy for others, while the latter focuses on the role of self-interest.
-In recent years, however, some scholars of Smith's work have argued that no contradiction exists.
-They contend that in The Theory of Moral Sentiments, Smith develops a theory of psychology in which individuals seek the approval of the "impartial spectator" as a result of a natural desire to have outside observers sympathise with their sentiments.
+While scholars have historically recognised a conflict – often phrased the "Adam Smith Problem"-between the exaggeration on sympathy in The Theory of Moral Sentiments and self-interest in The Wealth of Nations, modern scholarship largely overlooks this contradiction.
+Instead the two works are widely seen as part of a unified system of moral and economic philosophy that are able to co-exist and complement each other.
+These scholars contend that in The Theory of Moral Sentiments, Smith develops a theory of psychology in which individuals seek the approval of the "impartial spectator" as a result of a natural desire to have outside observers sympathise with their sentiments.
 Rather than viewing The Theory of Moral Sentiments and The Wealth of Nations as presenting incompatible views of human nature, some Smith scholars regard the works as emphasising different aspects of human nature that vary depending on the situation.
 In the first part – The Theory of Moral Sentiments – he laid down the foundation of his vision of humanity and society.
 In the second – The Wealth of Nations – he elaborated on the virtue of prudence, which for him meant the relations between people in the private sphere of the economy.
 It was his plan to further elaborate on the virtue of justice in the third book.
 James Otteson argues that both books are Newtonian in their methodology and deploy a similar "market model" for explaining the creation and development of large-scale human social orders, including morality, economics, as well as language.
 Robert Ekelund and Hebert offer a differing view, observing that self-interest is present in both works and that "in the former, sympathy is the moral faculty that holds self-interest in check, whereas in the latter, competition is the economic faculty that restrains self-interest."